 Fault diagnostics and maintenance (FDM) provide the capabilities for detecting, isolating, reporting, and mitigating the failures during the life cycle of network session.
 These capabilities allow the access network operator to monitor the health of the network, quickly determine failing link location and/or fault condition, and take necessary measures to recover the faults.

 FDM includes protocols defined by IEEE 802 provided as FDM tools across network interfaces, and relative management agents that reside in each NE.
-Examples of such FDM tools include IEEE 802.3ah, IEEE 802.1ag for Ethernet links, and IEEE 802.11k and IEEE 802.11v for wireless links.
+Examples of such FDM tools include clause 57 of IEEE 802.3, clause 20 of IEEE 802.1Q for Ethernet links, and clause 11.11 and 11.24 of IEEE 802.11 for wireless links.

 The NMS performs management functions for the access network and denotes the human interface to the access network operator.
 To provide to the NMS the fault management capability implies that the element manager (EM) in ANC needs to provide information about failures, configuration of parameters, root cause from diagnostics, and results of recovery and testing.